jadecobra/python_tdd_exercises/source/sleep duration.rst

                with self.assertRaisesRegex(ValueError, f'wake_time: {wake_time} is earlier than sleep_time: {sleep_time}'):
                    sleep_duration.duration(wake_time, sleep_time)

-  the terminal responds with an `AssertionError <./AssertionError.rst>`_ because the message raised by the ``ValueError`` is different from what we expect
+  the terminal responds with an :doc:`AssertionError` because the message raised by the ``ValueError`` is different from what we expect

   .. code-block:: python